-I am not sure how this question sound to you but I m sure there would be many who will think otherwise.
-I respect everyone’s opinion but I still feel that social media marketing is over-hyped and as a result of that, most of us are literally wasting our time, money and energy in trying to achieve something which we either don’t get or with little success.
-I don’t mean to say that you should ignore social media but it’s just that they are given too much of attention.
+I am not sure how this question sounds to you, but I m sure there would be many who will think otherwise.
+I respect everyone’s opinion but I still feel that social media marketing is over-hyped and as a result of that, most of us are literally wasting our time, money and energy in trying to achieve something that we either don’t get or with little success.
+I don’t mean to say that you should ignore social media, but it’s just that they are given too much of attention.

 There are two kinds of people who network on social networking sites; first are those who network at the personal level with their friends and family members.
-There interaction is 100 per cent personal.
+Their interaction is 100 percent personal.
 They share songs, movie trailers, sports clipping and news articles but hardly any blog post.
-They do but very rare so the returns on your efforts are really low when you target them.
-They are not looking for anything which you are trying to sell like a web hosting, WordPress theme or a money pumping e-book.
+They do but very rare, so the returns on your efforts are low when you target them.
+They are not looking for anything that you are trying to sell like a web hosting, WordPress theme or a money pumping e-book.

-Second types of users are those who are trying to sell some thing.
+Second types of users are those who are trying to sell something.
 They might be selling some products or just trying to grab eyeballs for their blogs and websites.
 Most of the time, people don’t even look at what they are doing.
 They simply try to promote their products.
-How many time you have actually shared some post with someone else’s affiliate link which has gone viral.
+How many time you have shared some post with someone else’s affiliate link that has gone viral.
 Again very few, so again the conversion rate is too low in comparison of the time you have spent there.

 Most of the major social networking sites are full of pages, groups and followers where they are trying to sell something to each other.
 So as a result of that a webmaster is trying to sell something to another webmaster who is trying to do same.

-The biggest delimit of networking on social networking sites like Facebook, Twitter and LinkedIn is the fact that everyone is trying to outsmart other.
-If you are able to do that there is nothing better than that.
-But if you are a webmaster who is trying to set up their blog which is miniature in comparison of Facebook or Twitter, you don’t have to bother that much.
+The biggest delimit of networking on social networking sites like Facebook; Twitter and LinkedIn are the fact that everyone is trying to outsmart other.
+If you can do that there is nothing better than that.
+But if you are a webmaster who is trying to set up their blog that is miniature in comparison of Facebook or Twitter, you don’t have to bother that much.

-You can prepare a list of 50 blogs to begin with; make sure they have good Google PR and Alexa Rank.
+You can prepare a list of 50 blogs to begin with; make sure they have good domain authority.
 They are better for you as they are dealing with a small but concentrated pool of people.
 So when you comment or do a blog post at someone else’s blog, conversion are relatively much higher than what you will get on some big social networking site.
 As these blogs are visited by a particular segment of internet users, visibility is too high.

 When it comes to Social networking sites, you should clearly understand the difference between personal profile and marketing options offered by them.
 For example, on Facebook you can take advantage of Pages and groups to build your brand where as your personal profile should not be a place for self-promotion.
-Use your personal profile to connect with others and show them your identity as person.
-Share things which you like, that could be music, images, quotes or may be a news article from web.
+Use your personal profile to connect with others and show them your identity as the person.
+Share things that you like, that could be music, images, quotes or may be a news article from web.
 But, if you end up sharing tons of links from your personal blog, needless to say over the time your link CTR will go down and so is your profile effectiveness.
 Same goes to your Twitter profile.
-Have a seperate profile for your Blog (ex @shoutmeloud) and a Personal profile (@denharsh)to network with other people and share things which you like.
+Have a separate profile for your Blog (ex @shoutmeloud) and a Personal Profile (@denharsh)to network with other people and share things that you like.

 Do let me know what measures you take to maintain a balance between promotion and networking on Social networking sites?
 Do you think it’s worth spending hours on Social sites or we should utilize that time to focus more on other blogs?